CyborgDroid/gekkoIndicators/README.md

     }

-MC_BB is same as GE_BB however, the recommendation will wait and trigger after the price closes inside the bollinger band range.
+MC_BB is same as GE_BB, however, the recommendation triggers until after the price closes inside the bollinger band range.

 GE_MACD: